A film written by Shel Silverstein

-- Fixing The Game: Gerry convinces the casino to rig a roulette game so that Jerry can get the experience of winning, promising to pay back whatever Jerry wins.
+- Fixing The Game: Gino convinces the casino to rig a roulette game so that Jerry can get the experience of winning, promising to pay back whatever Jerry wins.
 Jerry does indeed win, then neglects to take his winnings away, accidentally betting all his winnings on the same fixed number to win a huge jackpot.
 Gino manages to convince Jerry to give the money back without admitting the fix.

 - Humble Goal: Jerry agrees to spend years in prison, at a fairly advanced age, so that he can buy a boat when he gets out of prison.
 Gino is surprised that this is all Jerry wants in return for Taking the Heat.

 - The Mafia: Jerry is an Italian immigrant who has made a deal with the Mafia, so Gino, an American mobster, is taking care of him until Jerry can deliver.

 - The Man Behind the Man: Gino tells a mob pal that Jerry is "the guy behind the guy... behind the guy."
 Jerry's quiet dignity makes the fib so believable that he's instantly treated like mob royalty.